mattermost/mattermost-handbook/operations/research-and-development/product/release-process/mobile-release.md

     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
     - Submit final build to Google Play Store and iTunes Connect
-    - Confirm that minimum server version required is clear in update notes in the App stores and in GitHub Readme and Releases pages
+    - Confirm that minimum server version required is clear in update notes in the App stores and in GitHub README and Releases pages
     - Close the release in Jira
     - Schedule a release retrospective meeting, to be held within five days from the release
     - Post key dates for the next release in the header of the Native Mobile Apps channel and remove links to RC candidates and testing spreadsheet